jesababon/express-crud-hp/readme.md

     1. `createdb hogwarts_crud_test`
     2. `psql -d hogwarts_crud_test -f seed.sql`

- **Now you can test commands and mess with tables to your haerts content in your own little sandbox.
+ **Now you can test commands and mess with tables to your hearts content in your own little sandbox.
 Think of it as your own little [room of requirement.](http://harrypotter.wikia.com/wiki/Room_of_Requirement)**

 ### Part 2 - Set up your file structure